Lartak/SlugBehavior-for-CakePHP/README.md

 This Behavior that automates the development of slug during a backup, either when the record was created or when editing.

-To use, import the file in your CakePHP Model (app / Model) application folder.
+To use, import the file in your CakePHP Model (app/Model) application folder.

 Then add in the model you want to use:
     public $actsAs =  array('slug');